AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33289-magento-patch-javascript-in-address-at-checkout.md

 ---
-description: The MDVA-33289 patch fixes the problem where Javascript shows in address at payment.
-This patch is available when the Quality Patches Tool (QPT) 1.0.19 is installed.
-The patch ID is MDVA-33289.
-Please note that the issue was scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-33289 patch: Javascript in address at checkout"
 labels: 2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.2,Google Tag Manager,QPT 1.0.19,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,address,checkout,error,javascript,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Open Source
-title: 'MDVA-33289 patch: Javascript in address at checkout'
 ---

-# MDVA-33289 patch: Javascript in address at checkout

 The MDVA-33289 patch fixes the problem where Javascript shows in address at payment.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-33289.
 Please note that the issue was scheduled to be fixed in Adobe Commerce 2.4.3.